shinigami423/Election_Analysis/README.md

 ## Analysis and Challenges
 ### Dependencies
 There are two denpendencies for our program.The first is the **_csv_** import necessary for us to read the csv file provided by the commission.
-Second, we have to import the **_os_** to manipulate the paths in order to open and save our results in a text file.
+Second, we have to import the **_os_** to manipulate the paths in order to open and save our results in a text file. (below)

 ![](Resources/paths.PNG)

 ### Execution
 Within the program, we initialize our variables and set them to integer 0 and empty strings.
 We also created empty lists and dictionaries so we can systematically loop to check/print our election results and county turnout and votes.
 For example, for the county variables:

 ![](Resources/county.PNG)

-The loops embeded in the first _with_ operation are used to add candidate/county options to our lists and increase their respective vote counts as long as the county does not exist in the the list.
+The loops embeded in the first _with_ operation are used to add candidate/county options to our lists and increase their respective vote counts as long as the county does not exist in the the list. (below)

 ![](Resources/loop.PNG)

 Next we use with **with** command to open a text file we want to save our results.
-Below are codes we used to print the respective retults:
+Below are codes we used to print the respective results:(below)

 ![](Resources/print1.PNG)![](Resources/print2.PNG)![](Resources/print3.PNG)